Corentin Caudron and Jennifer Lewicki (2019-present)

 Universidad de Costa Rica, San José, Costa Rica

-R.M.-A. is the guy who best knows Poás’ Laguna Caliente, arguably the most active crater lake on Earth: monthly visits for 20 years now.
+R.M.-A. is the guy who best knows Poás’ Laguna Caliente, arguably the most active crater lake on Earth: monthly visits for 20+ years now.
 His current research focusses on physical and historical volcanology of Poás, besides the continuing monitoring efforts of Poás, Irazú, Rincón de la Vieja lake hosting volcanoes, Laguna Hule and Río Cuarto “Nyos-type” lakes, and Costarica’s currently most active volcano Turrialba.
-R.M.-A. was the chief organizer of the CVL7 Workshop (March 2010) and, together with F.T. and Orlando Vaselli, co-editor of the Poás volume (in prep.) of the Springer IAVCEI Series Active volcanoes of the world.
+R.M.-A. was the chief organizer of the CVL7 Workshop (March 2010) and, together with F.T. and Orlando Vaselli, co-editor of the Poás volume (2019) of the Springer IAVCEI Series Active volcanoes of the world.

 Jacopo Cabassi (2016-present)

 J.C. is the face of the “bio-activity lakes”, making CVL not only more “limno”, but also more “bio”.
 Together with F.T., J.C. tackles the European “Nyos-type” lakes one by one (Albano, Monticchio’s 2, Averno, Pavin, Laacher See, Azores’ many), in search for more than just inorganics.
 J.C. has organized Volcanic Lake summer schools in Italy.

 C.M. is new to CVL, but she enterred through the big gate by studying metal cycling through the most extreme and dynamic crater lake on Earth: Whakaari/White Island, sacred grounds of fluid pioneers B.W.C. and W.F.
 Giggenbach.
 Now in Ecuador, C.M. is preparing new research on Lakes Quilotoa and Cuicocha.